DocuPanda/art-generator/README.md

 # Art Panda

 A minimalistic python repo script to rapidly generate a selection of images for website assets.
+Built by [docupanda.io](wwww.docupanda.io) team to scratch an itch.
 PRs welcome.

 ## Prerequisites
 This repo makes openai calls.
 Sign up for their API access at https://platform.openai.com/signup, and obtain your API key.